kistz/tm-tourney-manager/README.md

 # Trackmania Tournament Manager (WIP)
+The Goal of this project is to provide an unified backend for organizing all sort of trackmania tournaments.
+Concretly it is implemented as a spacetimedb module allowing self-hosting or relying on a centrally hosted instance on spacetimes "maincloud".
+This has a few advantages:
+1. Unique identities for users and servers through trackmanias authentication.
+2. Ability to generate a typed interface for multiple languages through spacetime.
+3. Everything happening in matches gets recorded automatically and can be reconstructed.
+4. Live counters for custom tournament frontends.

-## Structure
+## Project Structure

-`tm-server-client`: Implements the GBX Remote 2 protocol to interact with a Trackmania server.
-`tm-server-interface`: Implements the tm-server-client as a spacetimedb-client.
-`tm-server-types`: Provides type abstraction over GBX Remote 2 for use by all other crates.
+- `tm-server-types`: Provides type abstractions over GBX Remote 2 for use by all other crates or standalone.
+- `tm-server-client`: Implements the GBX Remote 2 protocol to interact with a Trackmania server over xml-rpc.
+- `tm-server-interface`: Implements a so called "sidecar" for spacetimedb taking the role "trackmania server as a db client".
+That means it subscribes to events from the tourney manager instance to control the associated tm server.
-`tm-tourney-manager`: Implements a module for spacetimedb to host and configure Trackmania tournaments.
+- `tm-tourney-manager`: Implements a spacetimedb module to host and configure Trackmania tournaments in a flexible and as unopinionated interface as possible.